 Pouring your unspent budget into content creation is a double win: First, you build a powerful tool that keeps bringing in customers all year long.

-Second, if you opt for professional writing through a solid content company, you free up your own time so you can focus on other last-minute things at the end of the year.
+Second, if you opt for professional writing through a solid content writing company, you free up your own time so you can focus on other last-minute things at the end of the year.
 It might even save you money in the long run.

 1. Update Your Top-Selling Products for E-Commerce Sites

 Think product descriptions don’t count as content?
 Think again!
 Product descriptions are part of your sales copy and need to be optimized just like other parts of your website.
 Why focus on your top-selling products?
 The fact that they are already converting means that people want them, so you can be sure they are worth the investment of time and money.
-Optimizing descriptions for those items will help you reach a wider audience with your high-converting products.
+Optimizing descriptions for those pages will help you reach a wider audience with your high-converting products.

+Depending on how much you have left in your digital marketing budget, you can go past just your top performers.
 If you have other products that are not converting well, it’s worth taking a look at their listings, too, to see whether improving the copy could strengthen their appeal.
 Especially look for product descriptions that lack detail or that use boilerplate wording from the manufacturer.
 If you have items for sale with no description at all, work on those first.

 2. Create In-Depth White Papers